Ebiinesh/from-rtl-to-silicon-week-1/Day2/README.md

 # 1. Day 2 - Timing Libraries, Hierarchical vs. Flat Synthesis, and Efficient Flip-Flop Coding

-Welcome to Day 2 of our hands-on workshop on digital design with the SKY130 process!
 This module dives into the essentials of timing libraries, contrasts hierarchical and flat synthesis techniques, and explores optimized coding for flip-flops.
 Designed for clarity and depth, this guide includes practical examples, comparison tables, and Verilog snippets to make concepts immediately graspable.
 Whether you're a beginner or refining your skills, you'll find unique insights, like trade-off analyses and real-world application tips, to stand out in your designs.

 ## Table of Contents
 1. [Introduction to Timing Libraries](#1.1-introduction-to-timing-libraries)